Statue honors once-enslaved woman who won freedom in court

 The jury agreed with the attorneys, freeing Bett and Brom on Aug.
 21, 1781.

 Former Massachusetts Gov. Deval Patrick, and his wife, Diane, are residents of the Berkshires and have been instrumental in fundraising and organizational efforts.
-They are leading Sunday’s ceremony.
+They led Sunday’s ceremony.

 “What I love about the story is that this remarkable woman, enslaved, sometimes brutalized, unable to read, listened carefully to the conversation around the table as the men she was serving discussed the concepts of life, liberty and the pursuit of happiness as ‘inalienable rights,’” Patrick, the state’s first Black governor, said in an email.
 “I love that this powerless woman could imagine these powerful ideas as her own, and could persuade others to test that question.
 And I love that the Massachusetts courts had the integrity of purpose to take her question seriously.”